Judy Melinek: Books

 Melinek has served as a consultant for ER and MythBusters.
 She appeared on Science Friday where she discussed working in a city morgue.
 She is on the editorial board of The American Journal of Forensic Medicine and Pathology.

 Personal life

 Melinek is married to T. J. Mitchell, an American author and scriptwriter.
 Together they have three children.

-In July 2020, Melinek, her husband and two youngest children relocated to New Zealand.
+In 2020, Melinek and her family moved to New Zealand.
+As of August 2026, she is practicing forensic medicine in San Francisco, California, as the CEO of PathologyExpert Inc. She supervises five mortuaries and provides US and international forensic legal consulting.